 Your Credit History & Home Ownership

 One of the big things that insurance companies consider before deciding what you’re going to pay is what your credit history looks like.
 Someone with bad credit is going to pay quite a bit more than someone with good credit, and those like yourself that have no credit, are considered to have bad credit.
 Insurance companies put those who have bad credit into the category of customers who will probably file claims more often than someone with good credit.

 This might be unfair, but they base it on market research and statistical analysis.
 There is also the added fact that you don’t own a home.
-In fact, you probably haven’t even graduated college yet and are still single.
-These are all factors that insurance companies look at and in the case of being married, a college graduate, and homeowners give major discounts for.
+In fact, you probably haven’t even graduated from college yet and are still single.
+These are all factors that insurance companies look at.
+Insurance companies actually give big discounts for being married, graduating from college, and owning a home.
 So, start building a credit history and you’ll be able to get a discount for that good credit.

 What About the Good News?

 There is some good news when it comes to getting car insurance as a young adult.
 Many of the discounts offered by insurance companies will apply to you if you were on your parent’s policy previously.
 For example, you will get a discount for having had insurance previously, and that’s some pretty big savings right there.
 You also have some driving experience which is going to save you money as well on your premium.
 If you have had a clean driving record since you started driving, then you could qualify for another discount right there.
 Then, there are what are known in the industry as ‘legacy discount’ which means that your parents might have qualified for discounts that have now been passed onto you.
 For example, if the company offers a discount for the next generation of drivers – that’s you – sign up for car insurance as well.